discreetlogcontracts/dlcspecs/Transactions.md

   * Fee Rate: `FeeUnit`

 Where
+  - Unlike CETs in a DLC, there is only one Refund Transaction that both parties share, similar to how there is only one [Funding Transaction](#funding-transaction)
   - Both `Refund Public Key`s are 33-byte compressed public keys
   - `Total Local Collateral + Total Remote Collateral = (DLC Funding Output).value`
   - `DLC Funding Output` is of the form [specified above](#FundingOutputs)